airgap-it/tz-wrapped-backend/README.md

 node_url = "https://edonet.smartpy.io"
 ```

+### Contracts

-The contract and its multisig contract addresses and other informations like the name, symbol, etc.:
+The contract and its multisig contract address and other informations like the name, symbol, etc.:

 ```
 [[contracts]] # Contract config for tzBTC Owner